Clean Energy

 What are we doing about it?

-To reach this goal, the Sustainability Office has to determine what mix of energy efficiency upgrades and transportation electrification is feasible for the City of Little Rock.
-We have created a strategic timeline that includes the formation of an advisory committee, assessment of current utility billing systems, an updated Greenhouse Gas (GHG) Inventory for city operations, and programs for citywide education and engagement.
+To reach this goal, the Sustainability Office is collaborating with other city departments to determine what mix of energy efficiency upgrades and transportation electrification is feasible for the City of Little Rock.
+Our strategy includes the formation of an advisory committee, assessment of current utility billing systems, a Greenhouse Gas (GHG) Inventory for city operations, and programs for citywide education and engagement.

 Data is being pulled from all city buildings, fleet services, and the city-operated landfill to calculate emissions.
 With this information, we can employ high-impact actions that have been implemented in American cities similar to Little Rock.
-To inform strategy and city policy, the Sustainability Office staff have been involved with both regional and national cohorts including ICLEI's Race-to-Zero campaign.
 The City will use a diverse portfolio of resources, including grant opportunities and programs announced with the Bipartisan Infrastructure Law and the Inflation Reduction Act, to plan for and meet this Clean Energy goal.

 Energy Conservation